PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Meme Elitism is an online ideology rooted in the opposition to the popularization of memes among non-underground communities and the mainstream media.
 While elitism has been a staple element of online communities since the days of Usenet newsgroups, such disdain for the promulgation of meme culture can be seen as a countermovement to the growing influence of social media in the Internet culture which began in the late 2000s.
 Those who pertain to this belief tend to have ties with online communities that thrived before the arrival of Web 2.0 and view themselves as arbitrators of what a meme can be and cannot be.

 Selling Out is defined as the compromising of integrity, morality, or principles in exchange for money or “success” (however defined).
 Concerning the video game, cinema or music industry, It happens when fans of a peculiar franchise, producer or band feel there is a change in artistic direction to a more “mainstream”, and thus, more commercial approach of their work, whether it’s actually true or not, in order to encompass a wider audience or to become more “successful” and gain money.
-It usually results in a disapproval and rejection by hardcore fans who may feel betrayed by such change, what TV Tropes defines as “It’s Popular, Now it Sucks”
+It usually results in a disapproval and rejection by hardcore fans who may feel betrayed by such change, what TV Tropes defines as “It’s Popular, Now it Sucks” while Kathy Sierra defines it as the Kool-Aid Point.

 When it comes to internet memes, a similar trend of thought may occur when memes are brought to a wider audience, especially if it comes from the mainstream media or anything non-internet-related that may want to reuse them on their own, including possible merchandising, advertising and product placement.
 It’s then said that the meme had Jumped the Shark.
 A good example of this subjective phenomenon can be read in a Ranked article about “The 9 Worst Times Internet Memes Jumped the Shark”.